SunOner/sunone_aimbot/README.md

 ## Requirements

-Before you get started, make sure you have the following prerequisites installed:
+Before you get started, make sure you have the following prerequisites installed and pay attention to the versions, this may cause errors in launching the aimbot:

 1. OpenCV2: Used for debugging images.
 You can install it using `pip install opencv-python`.
 Or install DDxcam right away with cv2 support (See point 8).